Skip to main content

 Every founder I've ever worked with is carrying something they don't talk about in pitch meetings or strategy sessions.

 Maybe it's the fear that if they step back, the whole thing falls apart and proves they were never really building anything.
-Maybe it's the identity crisis of "if I'm not the person who runs this company, who am I?"
+Or it's the identity crisis of "if I'm not the person who runs this company, who am I?"
 Maybe it's the marriage that's strained, the health that's declining, or the kids who stopped asking when Dad's coming home because the answer was always "later."

-"Here's the truth: there is no secret.
+"FACT: there is no secret.
 There are no tricks or shortcuts on the path to personal success or business success."

 The Cycle That's Keeping You Stuck